joa-quim/GMTjl_doc/documentation/modules/subplot.md

 Any number of plotting command can now take place and all output will be directed to the selected subplot.
 There are a few other rules that need to be followed:\
-(1) The subplot machinery expects the first plotting command in a new subplot window to take care of plotting the base frame.
+  1. The subplot machinery expects the first plotting command in a new subplot window to take care of plotting the base frame.
 The particulars of this frame may have been specified by the **row|col_axes** option.
-In either case, should you need to set or override frame and axes parameters then you must specify these **axes** options with this first plot command.\
+In either case, should you need to set or override frame and axes parameters then you must specify these **axes** options with this first plot command.
-(2) The subplot machinery automatically uses the **xshift** and **yshift** options under the hood so these options are not available while a subplot is active.
+  2. The subplot machinery automatically uses the **xshift** and **yshift** options under the hood so these options are not available while a subplot is active.

 Synopsis (end mode)
 -------------------